NAEL2XD/Songs-to-chart-Requests/README.md

    - FLMs are not allowed.
 3. If the Extra Sprites link is a Google Drive and is also locked, please add access to this email: naelsbusinessemaillol@gmail.com
 4. Songs that goes over 5 minutes is not allowed.
+5. Old songs especially if it's 2 years old is not allowed.

 ### How to request a song?